 \subsection{Mode functions and Bogolubov transformations}

 The mode functions $\chi_k(\eta)$ evolve according to the mode equation \eqref{eq:mode_equation}.
-We are interested in solving these equations for cosmologically relevant spacetimes, characterized by a quasi-de Sitter (qdS) phase of inflation followed by reheating, radiation-domination, and so on.
-To understand how such solutions are obtained, we begin by focusing on the conceptually and computationally simpler cases of Minkowski spacetime and general asymptotically-flat spacetimes.
-After discussing Bogolubov transformations and CGPP in this context, we move on to address cosmologically relevant spacetimes.
+We are interested in solving these equations for cosmologically relevant spacetimes, which are characterized by a quasi-de Sitter (qdS) phase of inflation followed by reheating, radiation domination, etc. To understand how such solutions are obtained, we begin by focusing on the conceptually and computationally simpler cases of Minkowski spacetime and general asymptotically flat spacetimes.
+After discussing Bogolubov transformations and CGPP in this context, we address cosmologically relevant spacetimes.